cxcandid/changeGpkgPath/README.md

 It consists of only a few lines of Python code and uses the QgsPathResolver for data repair.

 "Change GPKG Path" has been an indispensable companion for me for a long time.
 Above all, it shows that even a few lines of code can achieve a lot.
-It was originally inspred by this QGIS issue: https://github.com/qgis/QGIS/issues/37440
+It was originally inspired by this QGIS issue: https://github.com/qgis/QGIS/issues/37440

 I assume that it will be replaced by an internal function at some point.